 - 1. Recompile with IRIS IM version 1.2.
 If your application uses an earlier version of IRIS IM, recompile to make sure that it runs correctly with version 1.2.
 Refer to the IRIS IM 1.2 Release Notes for information on the differences between version 1.2 and earlier versions of IRIS IM. - 2.
 Use the Indigo Magic enhanced appearance.
 Turn on the Indigo Magic "look," which enhances the appearance of standard IRIS IM widgets and gadgets.
 See Chapter 2, "Getting the Indigo Magic Look," for instructions. - 3.
 Use schemes.
 The schemes mechanism is a simple method for providing user-selectable default colors and fonts for your application.
 For more information on Schemes, see Chapter 3, "Using Schemes." - 4.
 Use the new and extended widgets (optional).
 Silicon Graphics provides some new IRIS IM widgets, extensions of some existing widgets, and some mixed-model programming widgets (for use with IRIS GL and OpenGL).
-For more information, see Chapter 4, "Using the New and Enhanced Widgets." - 5.
+For more information, see Chapter 4, "Using the Silicon Graphics Enhanced Widgets." - 5.
 Set resources for correct window, session, and desks management.
 By setting a few important resources, you insure that your application includes the windowing, session management, and desks features that users expect.
 For instructions, refer to Chapter 5, "Window, Session, and Desk Management." - 6.
 Customize minimize icons.
 Silicon Graphics provides tools that allow you to easily provide your own look for minimize icons (icons for minimized windows).
 The tools for creating minimized windows are discussed in Chapter 6, "Customizing Your Application's Minimized Windows." - 7.
 Implement interapplication data exchange.
 Interapplication data exchange lets users cut and paste information between you application and other applications.
-For more information, see Chapter 7, "Interapplication Data Exchange.".
+For more information, see Chapter 7, "Interapplication Data Exchange.". - 8.

-- 8. Monitor changes to the filesystem (optional).
-Silicon Graphics provides a File Alteration Monitor (FAM) that your application can use to monitor the filesystem.
-Chapter 8, "Monitoring Changes to Files and Directories," explains how to use FAM. - 9.
 Provide online help.
 Silicon Graphics provides an online help system for integrating help with your application.
-Chapter 9, "Providing Online Help With SGIHelp," describes how to use the online help system.
+Chapter 9, "Providing Online Help With SGIHelp," describes how to use the online help system. - 9.
+Monitor changes to the filesystem (optional).
+Silicon Graphics provides a File Alteration Monitor (FAM) that your application can use to monitor the filesystem.
+Chapter 8, "Monitoring Changes to Files and Directories," explains how to use FAM.